FTCE Pre-Exceptional Student Education K-12 is a 2.5-hour computer-based exam that consists of 120 multiple-choice questions.

 FAQs About FTCE Exceptional Student Ed K-12

 What are the competencies and topics covered on this exam?
-What percentage of questions are there for each competency?

 - Knowledge of foundations of exceptional student education – 24%